sybrew/the-seo-framework/readme.txt

 		* Put online a link to any site with these rogue requests, and once Googlebot spots those links, their site will be taken off from Google within a matter of days.
 The more links you add, the faster this processes.
 Our protection is genuine technical SEO, unique to TSF.
 	* SEO Bar now detects more types of Yoast SEO's title and description variable syntax.
 	* Description and title sanitization now trim non-breaking spaces from sentences more robustly when multiline input is processed.
+	* Descriptions are no longer cut off after decimal pointers.
+Before, "WordPress 6.1.0 is out" would cut off with "WordPress 6."; now, "6.1.0" is recognized as a single digit.
 * **Fixed:**
 	* Fixed a regression where the homepage-as-page comment pagination and protection (private/password protected) index protection was ignored.
 		* This was a non-issue because TSF never created canonical URLs for comment pages, it only increased crawling time.